ExFace/Core/Docs/Tutorials/BookClub_walkthrough/07_CRUD_UIs_for_complex_objects.md

 ## 3. Group widgets to improve form layout

 There are still way too many fields simply following one another.
-The editor still looks as chaos.
-An easy way to cope with this is grouping inputs.
+A typical improvement in this case is grouping inputs.
 Let's separate the most important fields (title, author, description and owner) from the others and place the two groups side-by-side.

 1. Open the object editor for `book` and switch to the `Default Editor` tab.
 2. Open the node menu for the `title` widget - make sure to hit the menu for the whole widget and not that for the `attribute_alias`!